 - Post the job address at the job site.
 Be sure that the address posted is the same as the address on the building permit.
 Fire Safe Standards require address numbers to be at least 4 inches high with a 3/8 inch stroke, reflectorized and on a contrasting background.
 Addresses shall be posted at the beginning of the driveway, (where the driveway intersects with the road), and must be visible from both directions of travel.
 Driveways serving multiple addresses shall have each address mounted on a single post at the beginning and at each Y or intersection in the driveway.
 Post height should be a minimum of 42 inches with a minimum 8"x10" placard.

-- Maintain the approved plans and job card on the job site at all times.
+- Maintain the approved plans and associated documents on the job site at all times

 - Make sure the owner, contractor or owner’s agent is present at the site for inspections in an occupied residence.
 Inspectors cannot enter a residence with unattended minor children present.